mezis/mezis.github.com/_drafts/learning-part-2.md

 Our conclusion at this point is that more data seems to imply better training results, and that [networks can't be trained on raw data](http://www.stuartreid.co.za/misconceptions-about-neural-networks/#prep).
-We had already filtered outliers (users making too many or too few enquiried) and normalized inputs; but transforming inputs so their values are well spread gives us an extra gain.
+We had already filtered outliers (users making too many or too few enquired) and normalized inputs; but transforming inputs so their values are well spread gives us an extra gain.